DLXPlugins/simple-comment-editing/readme.txt

 > <a href="https://app.instawp.io/launch?t=dlx-plugins&d=v1">Launch a Live Demo on InstaWP</a>

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/simple-comment-editing)

 == Installation ==

 1. Just unzip and upload the "simple-comment-editing" folder to your '/wp-content/plugins/' directory